-Argentine Luis Bravo is the mastermind behind Forever Tango, his expertise and background in authentic Buenos Aires tango suffuses and informs Forever Tango, as well as his former career with Ink’d.
+Argentine Luis Bravo is the mastermind behind Forever Tango, his expertise and background in authentic Buenos Aires tango suffuses and informs Forever Tango.
 This ‘play’ is less about story, narratives, or story arc or character development and more about the tango.
 Don’t get me wrong, this production is not about highlighting tango in a voyeuristic or cheap way.
 Instead, it is a celebration of the quintessentially Argentine sensuous dance.
 This celebration of the emotional intensity, sensual public mystery, and undulations of one of the most physical dances of the world that makes Forever Tango so relevant and so compelling despite its close to 20 years of existence.

 While its many critics would like to play up its seeming vacuousness, superficiality, threadbare story elements, and other perceived weaknesses, they miss the point totally.
 The point of Forever Tango is tango.
 The dance forms the core of the production.
 Story?
 It’s the tango.
 Character development?
 Yep, you got it, it’s the tango.
 Scenery?
 Have you seen the tango?
 Make no mistake about it, Forever Tango is all about tango, tango, tango.
 Surprisingly, as one-sided or superficial as this musical may be, it is able to pull it off.
 While the hardened cultural critics among the theater criticism crowd can always trot out the tired and trite bogeyman of ‘exoticism’ as the primary engine behind Forever Tango’s appeal, I seriously think that’s not it.